Mobile Homes (Pitch Fees) Act 2023

 Overview

-This bill amends the Mobile Homes Act 1983 to change how pitch fees for mobile homes in England are calculated.
-It replaces the Retail Prices Index (RPI) with the Consumer Prices Index (CPI) for future fee increases.
+This bill amends the Mobile Homes Act 1983 to change how pitch fees are calculated for mobile homes in England and Wales.
+Instead of using the Retail Prices Index (RPI), it will now use the Consumer Prices Index (CPI) to determine annual increases.

 Description